aalmkainzi/neat_str/README.md

 ## Mut_String_Ref

-This type can be used as a mutable reference to any mutable string type.
+This type can be used as a mutable reference to any mutable string type (all string types except `String_View`).

 to initialize:
 ```C